 Lesbian Bed Death Meaning and History

-Is the death bed really a thing for lesbian couples?
+Is this really a thing for lesbian couples?

 Where it all started

-In 1983, a research study was published that identified lesbian couples as the least sexual couple pairing (Pepper Schwartz and Phillip Blumstein).
-This research led to more research which further confirmed that lesbians were not only having less sex than other couples, they were also experiencing a more rapid and dramatic drop in sexual frequency as their relationships continued (Loulan 1984).
-Soon, these statistics were broadcast in the media and just like that, a narrative of lesbians as non-sexual started to coalesce in our culture.
+In 1983, a research study was published by Pepper Schwartz and Phillip Blumstein, that identified lesbian couples as the least sexual couple pairing.
+This research led to more research which further confirmed that lesbians were not only having less sex than other couples, but they were also experiencing a more rapid and dramatic drop in sexual frequency as their relationships continued (Loulan 1984).
+Soon, these statistics were broadcast in the media, and just like that, a narrative of lesbians as non-sexual started to coalesce in our culture.
 And, it still lingers in our collective conscience today.

 The three-word phrase that captured the essence of this emerging concept of lesbians having infrequent sexual activity, combined with a rapid decline in sexual frequency in long-term relationships is lesbian bed death (LBD).

 Lesbian Bed Death describes a phenomenon in which lesbian couples experience a comparatively lower rate of sexual frequency as well as a rapid decline in sexual frequency the longer they are coupled.